In the Week 25, your baby is

 to track vitals

-Regular blood pressure checks are essential to monitor for any signs of pregnancy-induced hypertension or preeclampsia.
+Regular blood pressure and weight checks are essential to monitor for any signs of pregnancy-induced hypertension or preeclampsia.

 A routine urine test will check for protein, glucose, or signs of infection that could indicate gestational diabetes or urinary tract infections (UTIs).